 A reference listed drug (21 CFR 314.94(a)(3)) means the listed drug identified by FDA as the drug product upon which an applicant relies in seeking approval of its ANDA.

 Professional care and judgment should be exercised in using the List.
 Evaluations of therapeutic equivalence for prescription drugs are based on scientific and medical evaluations by FDA.
 Products evaluated as therapeutically equivalent can be expected, in the judgment of FDA, to have equivalent clinical effect and no difference in their potential for adverse effects when used under the conditions of their labeling.
 However, these products may differ in other characteristics such as shape, scoring configuration, release mechanisms, packaging, excipients (including colors, flavors, preservatives), expiration date/time, and, in some instances, labeling.
 If products with such differences are substituted for each other, there is a potential for patient confusion due to differences in color or shape of tablets, inability to provide a given dose using a partial tablet if the proper scoring configuration is not available, or decreased patient acceptance of certain products because of flavor.
-There may also be better stability of one product over another under adverse storage conditions, or allergic reactions in rare cases due to a coloring or a preservative ingredient, as well as differences in cost to the patient.
+For example, there may also be allergic reactions in rare cases due to a coloring or a preservative ingredient, as well as differences in cost to the patient.

 FDA evaluation of therapeutic equivalence in no way relieves practitioners of their professional responsibilities in prescribing and dispensing such products with due care and with appropriate information to individual patients.
 In those circumstances where the characteristics of a specific product, other than its active ingredient, are important in the therapy of a particular patient, the physician's specification of that product is appropriate.
 Pharmacists must also be familiar with the expiration dates/times and labeling directions for storage of the different products, particularly for reconstituted products, to assure that patients are properly advised when one product is substituted for another.

-Multisource and single-source drug products.
-FDA has evaluated for therapeutic equivalence only multisource prescription drug products approved under Section 505 of the Act, which in most instances means those pharmaceutical equivalents available from more than one manufacturer.
+Multisource and single‑source drug products.
+FDA has evaluated for therapeutic equivalence only multisource prescription drug products approved under Section 505 of the FD&C Act, which in most instances means those pharmaceutical equivalents available from more than one manufacturer.
 For such products, a therapeutic equivalence code is included and, in addition, product information is highlighted in bold face and underlined.
 Those products with approved applications that are single-source (i.e., there is only one approved product available for that active ingredient, dosage form, route of administration, and strength) are also included on the List, but no therapeutic equivalence code is included with such products.
-Any drug product in the List repackaged and/or distributed by other than the application holder is considered to be therapeutically equivalent to the application holder's drug product even if the application holder's drug product is single source or coded as non-equivalent (e.g., BN).
-Also, although not identified in the List, distributors or repackagers of an application holder's drug product are considered to have the same code as the application holder.
-The details of these codes and the policies underlying them are discussed in Therapeutic Equivalence Evaluations Codes.
+Any drug product in the List repackaged and/or distributed by other than the applicant (e.g., an authorized generic) is considered to be therapeutically equivalent to the applicant's drug product even if the applicant's drug product is single source or coded as non-equivalent (e.g., BN).
+Also, although not identified in the List, distributors or repackagers of an applicant's drug product are considered to have the same code as the applicant.
+The details of these codes and the policies underlying them are discussed in Section 1.7, Therapeutic Equivalence Evaluations Codes.

 Products on the List are identified by the names of the holders of approved applications (applicants) who may not necessarily be the manufacturer of the product.
+There are numerous entities other than the applicant that may be involved in the development, manufacturing, and/or marketing of a product.
 The applicant may have had its product manufactured by a contract manufacturer and may simply be distributing the product for which it has obtained approval.
-In most instances, however, the manufacturer of the product is also the applicant.
+In many instances, however, the manufacturer of the product is also the applicant.
 The name of the manufacturer is permitted by regulation to appear on the label, even when the manufacturer is not the marketer.

 Although the products on the List are identified by the names of the applicants, circumstances, such as changing corporate ownership, have sometimes made identification of the applicant difficult.
 The Agency believes, based on continuing document review and communication with firms, that the applicant designations on the List are, in most cases, correct.